daviswieck/ha-mlb/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)
-# College Football game data in Home Assistant
+# College Baseball game data in Home Assistant

 This integration fetches data for an College Football team's current/future game, and creates a sensor with attributes for the details of the game.